DTJF/fbdoc/src/doc/Preparation.md

 - *fb-doc* (on UNIX-like systems) or
 - *fb-doc.exe* (on other systems).

 That's all you need to get started.
-Now you can use fb-doc and check its features, ie translate FB code to intermediate C format or generate templates.
+Now you can use \Proj and check its features, ie translate FB code to intermediate C format or generate templates.

 Therefor you don't need a complex installation.
 Just place the compiled binary in any of your source folders and execute it there (see \ref PagUsage for details).
-Or you test your fb-doc executable on its own source, find some examples in \ref SecExaCli.
+Or you test your \Proj executable on its own source, find some examples in \ref SecExaCli.

-To generate a real documentation &mdash; as mentioned in the Introduction, fb-doc is not a complete documentation generator &mdash;
+To generate a real documentation &mdash; as mentioned in the Introduction, \Proj is not a complete documentation generator &mdash;
 you have to install an additional back-end for C source, like

 - [gtk-doc](http://developer.gnome.org/gtk-doc-manual/stable/index.html)